 In her former life, Taylor Fields was an accountant at a massive Chicago firm.
 In 2018, she woke up and smelled the coffee (literally!) and broke up with her corporate gig to create Nostalgia Coffee.
-Now based in San Diego, she built and ran a mobile café complete with tables, plants, music, and a library.
-When the pandemic hit and the workforce shifted to home offices, Nostalgia Coffee lost a majority of its clients.
-Like many businesses, she had to pivot.
-She started roasting her own coffee instead and released the first blend, the critically lauded Memory Lane, in August 2020.
-By January 2022, Nostalgia transitioned to a full-time roaster, wholesaler, e-tailer, and bean subscription service.
-Fields works closely with farmers, often female and new to the industry, in places like Colombia, Brazil, Rwanda, Nicaragua, and Guatemala to ethically source sustainably grown beans.
+By January 2022, Nostalgia transitioned to a full-time roaster and bean subscription service.
+Fields works closely with farmers, often female and new to the industry, in places like Colombia, Brazil, and Guatemala to ethically source sustainably-grown beans.

-She prides herself on paying thriving rates, giving back five percent of the annual revenue directly to her producers, ensuring that leadership roles are inhabited by female, LGBTQ+, and BIPOC employees, and instituting green practices like using a low-gas, low-water roaster.
-She’s also very proud of the final product, especially the innovative compostable brew bags which uniquely combine the pour-over experience with single-serve convenience.
-And because they don’t require fancy equipment, they are perfect for camping, traveling, and living off the grid.
-For Pride Month 2022, Memory Lane has rainbow packaging and Nostalgia is donating 10 percent of sales to the San Diego LGBTQ Center.
+She prides herself on paying thriving rates, giving back five percent of the annual revenue directly to her producers, and ensuring that leadership roles are inhabited by female, LGBTQ+, and BIPOC employees.
+Sustainability is also a key focus, their innovative compostable brew bags also uniquely combine the pour-over experience with single-serve convenience, making them perfect for camping, traveling, and living off the grid.

 C&B now features blue-light blockers and optical frames (which all come with complimentary blue-light coating) in its inventory and virtual try-ons on its site.